FRRouting/frr/doc/OSPF-SR.rst

 Known limitations
 -----------------

+ - Runs only within default VRF
  - Only single Area is supported.
 ABR is not yet supported
  - Only SPF algorithm is supported
  - Extended Prefix Range is not supported
+ - MPLS table are not flush at startup.
+Thus, restarting zebra process is mandatory to remove old MPLS entries in the data plane after a crash of ospfd daemon.

 Credits
 -------